Guemil/Guemil_Icons/README.md

 - **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-Guemil está bajo una licencia de <a rel="Licencia" href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.es">Atribución-NoComercial-CompartirIgual 4.0 Internacional (CC BY-NC-SA 4.0)</a>.
+Guemil Íconos para la Emergencia utiliza licencia de <a rel="Licencia" href="https://creativecommons.org/licenses/by-nc-sa/4.0/deed.es">Atribución-NoComercial-CompartirIgual 4.0 Internacional (CC BY-NC-SA 4.0)</a>.

 **Usted es libre de:**